Arthur Byron (tenor)

-Arthur Byron (5 April 1846 – 16 January 1890) was an English tenor.
+Arthur Edward George Byron (5 April 1846 – 16 January 1890) was an English tenor.
 From 1868 through 1872 he was active as a concert and opera singer in England, and from late 1872 through 1885 he appeared in opera houses in Italy.
-He also toured the United States with Max Strakosch and Clarence Hess's opera company in 1880-1881.
+He also toured the United States with Max Strakosch and Clarence Hess's opera company in 1880–1881.

 Life and career

-Born Arthur Edward George Byron in Westminster, London, Byron was the son of Martin Charles Byron and Eliza Byron (née Sleap).
-He made his professional debut on March 3, 1868 at the Eyre Arms Assembly Room in London in a concert organized by the coronetist Philippe Paque.
-On April 30, 1868 he sang in a concert at the Beethoven Rooms in his native city performing under conductor Alberto Randegger who was Byron's principal music teacher.
+Byron was born on 5 April 1846, in Westminster, London, the son of Martin Charles Byron and Eliza Byron (née Sleap).
+He made his professional debut on March 3, 1868, at the Eyre Arms Assembly Room in London in a concert organized by the coronetist Philippe Paque.
+On April 30, 1868, he sang in a concert at the Beethoven Rooms in his native city performing under conductor Alberto Randegger who was Byron's principal music teacher.
 He sang under Randegger again as a tenor soloist in Felix Mendelssohn's Elijah at Royal Agricultural Hall the following October.

 Randegger was a close protege of the German soprano Erminia Rudersdorff who was active as a voice teacher and singer in London at the time that Byron was studying with Randegger.
-As a result of this relationship, Byron often socialized with and performed with Rudersdorff and her students; including his first appearance at The Crystal Palace on November 26, 1868 in which he performed a love duet from Arthur Sullivan's The Sapphire Necklace with one of Rudersdorff's pupils, Edith Wynne.
+As a result of this relationship, Byron often socialized with and performed with Rudersdorff and her students; including his first appearance at The Crystal Palace on November 26, 1868, in which he performed a love duet from Arthur Sullivan's The Sapphire Necklace with one of Rudersdorff's pupils, Edith Wynne.
 This was followed by an oratorio concert at Royal Albert Hall on 25 April 1869 in which he and Rudersdorff were soloists under conductor Joseph Barnby.
 Other London appearances in 1869 included performing as a soloist in concerts of Gioachino Rossini's Stabat Mater and John Francis Barnett's The Ancient Mariner, and performing as a tenor soloist at the Norwich Festival.

-In 1870 Byron made his professional opera debut at the Gaiety Theatre, London as Lorenzo in Daniel Auber's Fra Diavolo with soprano Florence Lancia as Zerline.
+In 1870, Byron made his professional opera debut at the Gaiety Theatre, London as Lorenzo in Daniel Auber's Fra Diavolo with soprano Florence Lancia as Zerline.
 He then toured as the tenor soloist in performances of George Frideric Handel's Messiah in a concert series organized by and featuring Randegger as conductor and Rudersdorff and her pupils.
-In 1871 he appeared in Brighton as Don Ottavio in Wolfgang Amadeus Mozart's Don Giovanni and was again at the Gaiety Theatre in Lorenzo in addition to performing in several more concerts at The Crystal Palace and other venues in London.
-In 1872 he was the tenor soloist in the world premiere of the oratorio Placida, the Christian Martyr by composer and organist William Carter at The Crystal Palace.
+In 1871, he appeared in Brighton as Don Ottavio in Wolfgang Amadeus Mozart's Don Giovanni and was again at the Gaiety Theatre in Lorenzo in addition to performing in several more concerts at The Crystal Palace and other venues in London.
+In 1872, he was the tenor soloist in the world premiere of the oratorio Placida, the Christian Martyr by composer and organist William Carter at The Crystal Palace.
 His final appearances in England were in October 1872 as a tenor soloist in a concert tour organized by the music publisher Thomas Boosey.